-Establish and maintain the plan for performing the process.
+Establish and maintain the plan for performing the causal analysis and resolution process.
 [GP104]

-Provide adequate resources for performing the process, developing the work products, and providing the services of the process.
+Provide adequate resources for performing the causal analysis and resolution process, developing the work products, and providing the services of the process.
 [GP105]

-Assign responsibility and authority for performing the process, developing the work products, and providing the services of the process.
+Assign responsibility and authority for performing the process, developing the work products, and providing the services of the causal analysis and resolution process.
 [GP106]

-Train the people performing or supporting the process as needed.
+Train the people performing or supporting the causal analysis and resolution process as needed.
 [GP107]

-Place designated work products of the process under appropriate levels of configuration management.
+Place designated work products of the causal analysis and resolution process under appropriate levels of configuration management.
 [GP109]

-Identify and involve the relevant stakeholders as planned.
+Identify and involve the relevant stakeholders of the causal analysis and resolution process as planned.
 [GP124]

-Monitor and control the process against the plan for performing the process and take appropriate corrective action.
+Monitor and control the causal analysis and resolution process against the plan for performing the process and take appropriate corrective action.
 [GP110]